napierjohn/TeacherSalary/README.md

 Future development will enable the user to compare teacher salaries vs other salaries to see if salaries are keeping pace with which occupations.
 The data for this is already in the .xls files.

 ## Project Process
 The data set consists of 20 .xls files from the US Census Dept.  Each file holds the annual wage and salary data for all occupation  titles.
-20 files = 20 years.
+20 files = 20 years. __Loading data takes some time so please wait__

 File containing project code: **CLProject_Python_TeacherPay.ipynb**